Romantic Picnic Sandwiches Recipe with Bacon, Tomato & Avocado

 Can you make this a vegetarian picnic sandwich?

-This recipe is a variation on the Garden Tomato & Avocado Picnic Sandwiches in my award-winning cookbook, Romancing the Stove.
-And the original recipe happened to be vegetarian-friendly.
-It’s incredibly easy to turn this recipe into vegan picnic sandwiches.
+As I mentioned earlier, this recipe is a variation on the vegetarian Garden Tomato & Avocado Picnic Sandwiches in Romancing the Stove.
+It’s easy to adapt this recipe for vegetarian or vegan picnic sandwiches.

-To make vegetarian or vegan sandwiches, simply use your favorite non-dairy butter substitute.
+To make vegan sandwiches, use your favorite non-dairy butter substitute.
 (Remember, you cannot skip the step of buttering the bread!)
 Omit the bacon and add an extra pinch of salt to make up for the intensely salty flavor of the bacon.

 Wrapping and storing your sandwiches